SydX-pages/SydX-pages/README.md

 - 👋 Hi, I’m @SydX-pages
-- 👀 I’m interested in girls,guitar,and of course coding
+- 👀 I’m interested in blues music,guitar,and of course coding
 - 🌱 I’m currently learning C/C++,python,and html
 - 💞️ I’m looking to collaborate on idk
 - BEGINNER